 Finally, you received your brand new iPhone 7 Plus.
 You are so much fascinated with its surprisingly beauty and style that you are eager to protect it with a good phone cover.

-Then you hurriedly search for a case at Apple Store, Amazon, eBay, or any gadgets stores nearby your home or wherever.
+Then you hurriedly search for a case at Amazon, eBay, or any gadgets stores nearby your home or wherever.
 You will stop at a case that written "military grade protection" or "MIL-STD", being told that how great this case is.
 That sounds incredibly cool!
 You cannot wait to buy it because you know your phone needs protection right now.

 But wait.
 What's that?
 What's MIL-STD protection?
 What's military protection grade phone case?
 Do you really need that?

 1.What’s Military Grade Protection and Its Test Method?